-- To Understand the fundamental concepts of structural biology (chemical building blocks, structure, superstructure, folding, etc.) - To Acquire knowledge the sequence and structure alignment, protein structure prediction, protein folding, and protein- protein interaction - To Understand and use bioinformatics databases and understand protein design - To Understand the current approaches in bioinformatics application. - To Understand the methodology of protein structure prediction and assessment.
+- To analyze the fundamental concepts of structural biology (chemical building blocks, structure, superstructure, folding, etc.) - To Acquire knowledge the sequence and structure alignment, protein structure prediction, protein folding, and protein- protein interaction - To analyze and use bioinformatics databases and understand protein design - To analyze the current approaches in bioinformatics application. - To analyze the methodology of protein structure prediction and assessment.